bionetslab/enquire_web/README.md

 3. Finally, run the web app:
 ```
-Type 'python3 app.py' on the terminal.
+Type 'flask -A app.py --debug run' on the terminal.

 Port: 5000 (that is, the web app can be accessed locally at: http://127.0.0.1:5000/)